-Giardiniera, or mixed pickled vegetables, is usually referred to in Italy simply as "sottaceti," literally meaning "under vinegar."
+Giardiniera, or mixed pickled vegetables, is usually referred to in Italy simply as sottaceti, literally meaning "under vinegar."

 These often appear as part of a standard Italian antipasto misto, and they also work very well with boiled meats in the winter months.

-- 1 quart (1 liter) white wine vinegar (plus more, as needed)
+- 1 quart/1 liter white-wine vinegar (plus more, as needed)

-- 1-2 bay leaves
+- 1 to 2 bay leaves

-- 2-3 whole cloves
+- 2 to 3 whole cloves

 - 1 teaspoon peppercorns